Last updated on December 25th, 2022 at 02:42 pm

 1. It is one of the strongest currencies in the world.

-The Jordanian dinar is strong because it is set at a fixed exchange rate and is pegged to the U.S. dollar as opposed to being dependent on the Jordanian economy.
+The Jordanian dinar is strong because it is set at a fixed exchange rate and is pegged to the U.S. dollar, rather than depending on the Jordanian economy.
 This also means that the Central Bank of Jordan can’t affect the value of its currency, regardless of the state of its economy.

-Countries with floating currency exchange rates tend to have weaker currencies.
-They can be less stable because they depend on the success of the market.
+Countries with floating currency exchange rates depend on the success of the market.

 2. Jordan’s currency depicts historical figures.